pulak3478/EffiTron-a-Hybrid-Model-Tensorflow-/README.md

-# 🚀 EffiTron: Hybrid CNN-Transformer Architecture for Multi-Class Image Classification
+# 🚀 EffiTron: Hybrid CNN-Transformer Architecture for Multi-Class Image Classification using Tensorflow

 EffiTron is a **novel hybrid model** that combines a **convolutional backbone** with a **Transformer encoder** to leverage both local and global feature extraction capabilities for robust and accurate **multi-class image classification** tasks.